julian-lagattuta/LangCompiler/README.md

 # LangCompiler
-A compiler is a program that converts code into a runnable program.
-Written in Python from Scratch.
+Written in Python from scratch.
 Lexer, parser, and compiler that compiles my own programming language named “Lang” to Intel syntax 32-bit x86.
 I made  during the summer before sophomore year.
 An older version of Lang supported an interpreter.

 There are Java style while loops.
 For loops look like this: